 This session looks at ways in which councils can work with local artists and arts organisations to support their community’s well-being through opportunities to engage with and participate in the arts.

-2.10pm Update from Taituarā and facilitated discussion on community well-being and your long-term plan
+2.00pm Update from Taituarā and facilitated discussion on community well-being and the Future for Local Government Review.

 3.00pm Summing up the day